hamidra/tw3t/README.md

 - Statement message:
   An optional message which can work as a greeting message to the user.
-  Since toml supports comments it can also be set as an optional comment.
 - Claim information:
   The included claims will be similar to what was describe for JW3T payload
 - Signing Specification:
-  The signing specification plays a similar role as JW3T header and is used in token signature validation.
+  The signing specification plays a similar role as JW3T header.
+It specifies the signing algorithm and address derivition method and is used during token signature verification.

 # Verification: